OurHealthNetwork.com

 Description | Symptoms | Causes | Treatments and Self-Help

-Causes of Anterior and Posterior Shin Splints: The main cause of these injuries is pronation.
+Causes of Anterior and Posterior Shin Splints: On of the main causes of these injuries is pronation.
 This is a biomechanical defect of the foot that is sometimes responsible for pain in the foot, ankle, leg, knee, hip, and lower back.
 For more information about pronation, click here.
 When pronation is present, the Tibialis Anterior, Soleus, and Tibialis Posterior muscles overwork in an attempt to maintain the foot in a normal alignment with the leg.
 When this normal alignment is not maintained, then the foot becomes unstable.
 This instability of the foot cause more stress on the leg muscles.
-This continued "overusage" by the leg muscles will cause pain, swelling, tears within the muscle, and eventually the muscle will tear away from the tibia (the shin), or stress fractures will occur.
+This continued "over usage" by the leg muscles will cause pain, swelling, tears within the muscle, and eventually the muscle will tear away from the tibia (the shin), or stress fractures will occur.
+It has been suggested that some in cases of shin splints, that the periosteum over the tibia may separate from the bone creating the pain until it reattaches itself.

 Description | Symptoms | Causes | Treatments and Self-Help